Masdevallia murex Luer 1982 subgen. Masdevallia sect. Coriaceae subsect Coriaceae [Rchb.f]Veitch 1889 Photo by © Eric Hunt and His Orchid Website.

 Flower Size 5/8" [1.5 cm]

-An Ecuadorian and Peruvian cloud forest, small sized, caepitoese epiphyte found in wet montane forests at elevations of 1800 meters and as such is a cool grower that likes high humidity and even year round waterings and has a 1" + ramicaul enveloped basally by 3 loose, tubular, scarious sheaths with ligulate-oblanceolate, minutely bilobed, coriaceous, dark green leaf that blooms on an ascending, 1 1/2 [4 cm] long, purple suffused, solitary flowered inflorescence arising from low on the ramicaul with a single, tubular, acuminate floral bract and with the campanulate flower held at or below leaf height occuring in the summer.
-This species is distinguished by the fleshy floral segments, the arcuate, keeled lip and it's verruculose apex.
+Found in Ecuador and Peru in wet montane cloud forest at elevations of 1800 meters as a miniature sized, cool growing, caepitoese epiphyte with a 1" [2.5 cm] + tall ramicaul enveloped basally by 3 loose, tubular, scarious sheaths with ligulate-oblanceolate, minutely bilobed, coriaceous, dark green leaf that blooms in the summer on an ascending, 1.6" [4 cm] long, purple suffused, solitary flowered inflorescence arising from low on the ramicaul with a single, tubular, acuminate floral bract and with the campanulate flower held at or below leaf height.

 Synonyms Byrsella murex (Luer) Luer 2006